-Entering his 21st season as an assistant coach, Mike Martin Jr. is widely recognized as one of the bright young coaches in the college game.
+Entering his 22nd season as an assistant coach, Mike Martin Jr. is widely recognized as one of the bright assistant coaches in the college game.
 A former All-American catcher with the Seminoles, he serves as FSU’s recruiting coordinator, who has placed each of his past seven recruiting classes in the Top 10 of at least one publication, including a No. 7 ranking in 2017 by Baseball America.
-Additionally, Martin Jr. works with the hitters and handles the Florida State catchers.
+Additionally, Martin works with the hitters and handles the Florida State catchers.

 In 2017, Martin helped oversee the development of three hitters – Taylor Walls, Dylan Busby, and Quincy Nieporte – that were taken in the 2017 MLB Draft.
-Walls and Busby were both taken in the third round after helping lead Florida State to the College World Series for the first time since 2012.
-Jackson Lueck, returning for his third season in 2018, has led the team in hitting each of the past two years, while Busby hit .315 with a team-high 78 hits, 21 doubles and 15 home runs.
+Walls and Busby were both taken in the third round after helping lead Florida State to the College World Series for the first time since 2012 and the seventh time under Martin.
+Busby hit .315 with a team-high 78 hits, 21 doubles and 15 home runs.
 Nieporte ranked second nationally with 82 runs batted in, including a towering home run in Omaha in his final collegiate at-bat that pushed his season average over .300.

 Martin has coached 16 Major Leaguers, 15 Freshman All-Americans, 21 first team All-Americans and 39 student-athletes who have earned first, second or third team All-American accolades.
 In all, 70 Seminoles have earned All-ACC honors and 62 hitters have been selected in the Major League Baseball draft during that stretch.
 Four Seminole hitters have captured National Player of the Year honors including Shane Robinson, Tony Thomas, Buster Posey and most recently Ramsey in 2012.
 Ramsey joined the Seminole coaching staff as a volunteer coach prior to the 2019 season.

 Serving as FSU’s hitting coach over the last 21 years, Martin and the Seminoles have batted .300 or better 11 times and posted an on-base percentage of at least .400 17 times.
 Six of the top 11 hitting teams in FSU history have come under Martin’s watch.
 In 2009, he was named ACC Assistant Coach of the Year by SEBaseball.com, while being named one of 10 rising assistant coaches in the game by Perfect Game USA in 2013.